Read next

 Once you get past the headlines, the government prefers the lengthier but more inclusive description “self and custom build”.
 That includes the hands-on self-builders – but it also includes the category many of our clients fall into: people who will never go near a cement mixer, but who commission firms to design and build the home they have always dreamed of.

-And it extends as far as anyone who has any input into the design of their homes, even that’s selecting from a range of options for otherwise standardised home layouts built by large housebuilders.
+And it extends as far as anyone who has any input into the design of their homes, even if that’s selecting from a range of options for otherwise standardised home layouts built by large housebuilders.

 In other words, this is a broad definition that takes in almost any new-build home where the first owners have been able to make any design choices before or during construction.